 Each REMPART member association is constituted around a heritage project, preserving, developing and promoting a heritage site or building in the spirit of popular education and community development.

-REMPART has an intermediary level, where local associations are grouped together on a territorial basis.
+REMPART has an intermediary level, where local associations are grouped on a territorial basis.
 These regional unions represent the individual associations when dealing with local government or official bodies at a regional level.
 They also convey applications for membership to the national board of REMPART.
 Regional correspondents meet once a year.

-The Union REMPART gives local association a completely free hand in planning and carrying out restoration projects or promotional activities, but it guarantees the coherency and the quality of its members’ work.
+The Union REMPART gives local associations a completely free hand in planning and carrying out restoration projects or promotional activities, but it guarantees the coherency and the quality of its members’ work.
 Its policy is to train those in charge and group leaders.

 A three-day annual congress provides an ideal opportunity for all members of the Union to meet, discuss and plan for the future.
 The congress takes place every year in a different region, hosted by one or more of the local associations, with financial backing from the Union.
 The annual general meeting takes place on the second day of the congress.

-An association starts off by joining as a probationary member, and has one vote at the annual general meeting.
+An association starts by joining as a probationary member and has one vote at the annual general meeting.
 After the one to three years’ probationary period, the new association is either confirmed as a member or rejected.
 A confirmed association has two votes.
 If an association is not particularly active but adheres to the ideals of the Union, it may opt for the status of an associate member.
 In this case, there is no vote at the general assembly or the possibility for one of its members to stand for election to the board.

 The board of administration

 The board of administration is made up of fifteen volunteer members from active member associations.
 Each member is elected by the annual general meeting for a term of three years.
 The board administers the Union and meets several times a year.
-It in turn elects a bureau, which is entrusted with putting the board’s decisions into action.
+It, in turn, elects a bureau, which is entrusted with putting the board’s decisions into action.

 The national delegation is made up of both volunteers and salaried members.
 It liaises between the board, regional correspondents and local associations.
 It carries out the decisions made by the board and more generally fosters the development of the movement.

-It is coordinated by a general delegate, and provides various services to local associations, such as recruiting volunteers, promoting their activities, helping them with questions of accountancy, employment or taxation.
+It is coordinated by a general delegate and provides various services to local associations, such as recruiting volunteers, promoting their activities, helping them with questions of accountancy, employment or taxation.
 It also represents the Union as a whole at the national and international level.

 These less formal working groups bring together members of associations who are interested in certain themes, such as international relations, rehabilitation and outreach, training, pedagogy and communication.
-These work groups meet several times a year.
+These workgroups meet several times a year.